Doist/bentocss/README.md

 ### Ongoing

-Permanent goals and recurrent tasks.
+> Permanent goals and recurrent tasks.

 - Keep up with the latest standards, as well as the best practices and combined knowledge from the different methodologies and frameworks.

 ### Upcoming

-Work in progress.
+> Work in progress.
 Major features and changes that are being implemented.

 ### Todo

-Features thar are pending to be implemented.
+> Features thar are pending to be implemented.

+- **License**.
+Choose one and add it to repo.
+- **Contributing**.
+Start using SemVer and GitFlow as described on [UIkit REAMDE.md](https://github.com/uikit/uikit/blob/de26176a504661a2cddb859f8b1c2c2a992fe914/README.md).
 - **Docs**.
 Markdown on GitHub.
 - **Style guide generator**.
 Vue/React + Less.js app hosted on GitHub Pages: vars, hooks, custom styles, bookmarkable settings as in [less2css.org](http://less2css.org/).

 ### Maybe

-Feature ideas and changes that are still under consideration or being researched.
+> Feature ideas and changes that are still under consideration or being researched.

 Optionally enable these features at component level: